scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ### Reflecting on things I've experienced

-In the absence of clear books or training on product leadership I've hoovered-up 'stuff' (by accident or design) and then used blog posts to help me make sense of them.
+I’ve  hoovered-up ‘stuff’, by accident or design, and used blog posts to  help me make sense of them.

 'Stuff' includes: